rwbl/domoticz-homematicip-workbook/README.md

 * The devices to control Homematic devices are mainly virtual devices (Hardware type "Dummy").
 * The Automation Events are developed in [dzVents](https://www.domoticz.com/wiki/DzVents:_next_generation_Lua_scripting) - Domoticz next generation Lua scripting.
 * The [Plugins](https://www.domoticz.com/wiki/Developing_a_Python_plugin) in [Python 3](https://www.python.org/).
-* The communication between Domoticz and the CCU v.v. is handled via HTTP XML- or REST-API requests with the CCU Addons XML-API, CCU-Jack and CUx-Daemon.
+* The communication between Domoticz and the CCU v.v. is handled via HTTP XML- or REST-API requests with the CCU Addons XML-API, CCU-Jack and CUx-Daemon, but also xplored the Homematic JSON-API.

 ### Other
 * [Node-RED](https://nodered.org/) used for tests and some tools.